University of Ontario Institute of Technology - PhD

 Graduate students affiliated with the Canadian Rivers Institute pursue their research and studies under the supervision of one or more Science Directors and/or Associates.
-Research topics are broad ranging and include: effects of agriculture on brook trout reproduction, the effect of mercury in lakes, sustainability of fish species in environmental monitoring systems, food web dynamics, stable isotope studies... and many others.
+Research topics are broad ranging and include topics such as: effects of various land use practices on fish reproduction, the effect of mercury in lakes, food web dynamics, and stable isotope studies.

 To date, CRI scientists have mentored more than 450 students, attracted to the CRI's internationally recognized expertise and applied research projects.
 CRI alumni have come from around the world, including all Canadian provinces and territories, Bhutan, Chile, China, Finland, Italy, New Zealand, Romania, and Senegal.